 all year, except 25 Dec.

-bar, restaurant, snug, covered terrace, second terrace, landscaped gardens (sandpit), in-room TV (Freeview).
+bar, restaurant, snug, covered terrace, second terrace, landscaped gardens (sandpit), in-room TV (Freeview), not wheelchair accessible.

 ‘very quiet’ in bar and restaurant.